By Redhotchilimist 5 Comments

 Worst Game I Haven't Played

 On the opposite end of the spectrum we have a game that made me more pissed the more I saw of it, from trailer till I watched one of my favorite let's players go through the whole thing(for the record, it's his GOTY).
 I don't think it is a bad game.
-Lots of people loved it, and it's made with an apparent and incredible amount of polish and care, telling a personal character-based story amid stunning visuals and gameplay with some depth.
+Lots of people loved it, and it's made with an apparent and incredible amount of polish and care, telling a personal character-based story amid stunning visuals and action gameplay with at least some depth to it.

 But it's absolute kryptonite to my own tastes.
 If Smash is a game that speaks to me on every level, then God of War is its twisted mirror image, and deserves the Grumpy Old Man Award for games that most make me mad.
 This maybe doesn't come as a surprise.
-Of course I don't like the God of War that tries the most to be like a movie when I disliked Uncharted's storytelling.
+Of course I don't like the most movie-like God of War, when I disliked Uncharted's storytelling.
 But I did enjoy Spider-Man more than any other new game this year.
 And I do have it in me to enjoy experiences based entirely around a story, like Tales From the Borderlands.
 It is possible to make a cinematic adventure I enjoy.

 This just isn't it, because it's slow and self-serious and clichéd and predictable, an unearned take on the main character and a rotten take on the source material for the new setting.
 And I feel like the cinematic approach is actively hindering the rest of the game from being as fun as it could, with a lot of walking sections and an annoying kid by your side the whole way through.